zhangyunhao116/zmail/README.md

 - Using python3
 - Open SMTP/POP3 function in your mail

-Now,all you need to do is just import zmail.
+Then,all you need to do is just import zmail.

 ## Examples